-THE day of my initiation finally arrived.
+The day of my initiation finally arrived.
 Up until then, I had been accepted as an aspirant to the Circle and was able to look on from the outside.
-I had participated in the festivities and spoken as a shipwrecked man or as a witness or seeker, but my words had always been somewhat haphazard, and I had let my sentences come forth superficially as in a game, changing from one person to another without much difficulty.
+I had participated in the festivities and spoken as a shipwrecked man or as a witness or seeker, but my words had always been somewhat haphazard, and I let my sentences come forth superficially as in a game, changing from one person to another without much difficulty.

-On the day I was to be initiated, I wore a gown similar to those worn by the carved figures at Ti-huanacu, and as usual I entered the Circle grasping the hand of the person by my side.
+On the day I was to be initiated, I wore a gown similar to those worn by the carved figures at Tihuanacu, and as usual I entered the Circle grasping the hand of the person by my side.
 I knew that my performance would have to be exemplary.
-The test was to be definitive, and upon its outcome rested my right to continue in the Circle, to listen to the Master, and to belong to this timeless Order.
-I knew therefore that I had to be especially alert in order to allow the soul of another person to enter into myself and to use me.
+The test was to be definitive, and upon its outcome rested my right to continue into this timeless Order.
+I knew therefore that I had to be especially alert in order to allow the soul of another person to enter into myself and use me.
 I had to die so that he could live.
 I had no idea who my person would be.
 One never knew.
-The Master may have known, but even that is not certain.
+The Master may have known, but even this is not certain.
 Thus it only remained to wait quietly until the Master indicated that it was time to speak.

 Meanwhile, others spoke, and the ceremony began.
-As I listened, I felt that it was I who was speaking through them all.
-I almost felt that there was no one else in the Circle and that I was listening to myself.
+As I listened, I felt it was I who was speaking through them all.
+I almost felt that there was no one else in the circle, and that I was listening to myself.